Publication Ethics and Malpractice Statement

 This journal would not be responsible for any dispute related to authorship of a submitted paper.
 Any change in the authorship (such as addition or deletion of author(s) or change in the sequence of author list) should be intimated to the editorial office through a letter signed by all authors before publication of the paper.

 The following duties outlined for editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors.
-Editors, authors, and reviewers will also adhere to the Journal of Pharmacovigilance & Drug Safety submission guideline Policies.
+Editors, authors, and reviewers will also adhere to the Journal of Pharmacovigilance and Drug Safety submission guideline Policies.

 DUTIES OF EDITOR